jkl303/so-yummy-teamproject-back/readme.md

 A beck-end part for our learning team project.
-Frond-end part of app is [here](https://github.com/Burla4enko/so-yummy-team-project-front.git)
+Frond-end part of the app is located [here](https://github.com/Burla4enko/so-yummy-team-project-front.git)

 ### Commands:
 - `npm start` &mdash; server start in production mode